 1. Application for Admission

-Students should complete an application for admission (including essay) and return it to the Office of Undergraduate Admission together with the nonrefundable $45 application fee.
-There is a reduced application fee of $25 for students applying online.
+Students should complete an application for admission (including essay) through the Common Application with the non-refundable $25 application fee.
 Fall application deadlines are as follows.

 For First Year Applicants: